-Function Description Inverter Details Displays the general information of the inverter. inverter Details Displays the present operation value of the inverter.
+Function Description Inverter Details Displays the general information of the inverter.
+Displays the present operation value of the inverter.
 Function settings Activate general inverter functions.
 Grid code settings Choose a grid code.
 Allows the configuration of protection parameters, start operation parameters and automatic reconnection parameters.
 Active power settings Configure the parameters of the P(U) curve, P(f) curve, active power limit and active power ramp rate.
-Reactive power settings Configure the parameters of the Q (U) curve, $\cos\phi$ (P) curve, fixed Q value or fix $\cos\phi$ value.
+Reactive power settings Configure the parameters of the Q (U) curve, cos φ (P) curve, fixed Q value or fix cos φ value.
 Inverter firmware update Update the firmware of the inverter.
 Dynamic network support setting Allows the configuration of LVRT and HVRT parameters.
 Power on/off Remote turn ON/OFF of the inverter on the App.
-Francisco de la contraction de Configure the parameters of the hybrid inverter.
+Energy storage cottings Configure the parameters of the hybrid inverter.
 Energy storage settings Configure the parameters of the battery that is connected to the inverter.
 Modify Modbus address Configure the address of Modbus